All organizations have bosses, but how many can confidently say they have leaders?

 A workplace with leaders in them (and not just mere bosses) is a place in which people would clamor to be.
 Employees are people and not machine parts, so they expect to be treated with dignity and respect.

-When bosses possess the qualities of a good leader, employees are able to effectively lead and shape good workers into the best version of themselves, and it’s this motivational factor that empowers people to work hard together as a unit, thus enriching the sense of collaboration and community within the organization.
+Great bosses are able to effectively lead and shape good workers into the best version of themselves, and it’s this motivational factor that empowers people to work hard together as a unit, thus enriching the sense of collaboration and community within the organization.

 In the end, bosses can become great leaders too, but only if they focus on the positive traits that leaders have and approach things in their team the way true leaders do.
 Ultimately, it’s how they decide to treat their employees and how they achieve their goals that identify them as a boss or a leader.